-25,227,891 Shares of Common Stock
+2,714,578 Shares of Common Stock

-This prospectus covers the sale of up to 25,227,891 shares of common stock (the "Common Stock") of Aethlon Medical, Inc. (the "Company" or "We") by the selling shareholders (the "Selling Shareholders") identified in this prospectus under the section titled "Selling Shareholders."
-Of the 25,227,891 shares of Common Stock registered hereby, 15,571,374 shares of Common Stock are issuable to certain Selling Shareholders upon the exercise of warrants and 8,241,947 shares of Common Stock are issuable to certain Selling Shareholders upon the conversion of certain convertible notes.
-We will not receive any proceeds from the sale of the shares by any Selling Shareholder.
-We will receive up to proceeds of approximately \$3,178,776 from the exercise of warrants.
-The prices at which the Selling Shareholders may sell the shares will be determined by the prevailing market price for the Shares or in negotiated transactions We have agreed to bear all expenses of registration of the Common Stock offered hereby under federal and state securities laws.
+This prospectus relates to the sale of up to 2,714,578 shares of our common stock by Phillip A Ward and affiliates.
+Phillip A Ward ("Ward") is sometimes referred to in this prospectus as the selling shareholder.
+The prices at which Ward may sell the shares will be determined by the prevailing market price for the shares or in negotiated transactions.
+We will not receive proceeds from the sale of our shares by Ward.
+We will receive up to \$414,200 in proceeds from the exercise of the warrants.
+The prices at which Ward may sell the shares will be determined by the prevailing market price for the shares or in negotiated transactions.
+We have agreed to bear all expenses of registration of the Common Stock offered hereby under the federal and state securities laws.

-Our common stock is registered under Section 12(g) of the Securities Exchange Act of 1934 and quoted on the Over-The-Counter Bulletin Board under the symbol "AEMD.OB" On April 12, 2007, the last reported sale price for our common stock as reported on the Over-The-Counter Bulletin Board was \$0.67 per share.
+Our common stock is registered under Section 12(g) of the Securities Exchange Act of 1934 and quoted on the Over-The-Counter Bulletin Board under the symbol "AEMD.OB".
+On August 13, 2007, the last reported sale price for our common stock as reported on the Over-The-Counter Bulletin Board was \$0.74 per share.